-If there are no bid items for installing or maintaining temporary sediment control measures, payment therefor is considered to be included in the bid item for prepare water pollution control program or in the bid item for prepare stormwater pollution prevention plan, as applicable.
+If there are no bid items for installing or maintaining temporary sediment control payment therefor is considered to be included in the bid item for prepare water pollution control program, as applicable.

 Replace Section 13-7.03D with:

 The Department does not pay for the relocation of temporary construction entrances or roadways during work progress.